Macbeth: As a tragedy of character

+This opinion recurs in the critical literature, most notably in the work of A. C. Bradley who discusses Macbeth as a character with courage and ambition, but also with the “imagination of a poet”.
+For Bradley, Macbeth’s imagination is central to his character as he imagines the consequences of his own ambition and imagines the ghosts of his guilt with the ‘ecstasy of a poet’.

+Additionally, an emphasis on character exists in the work of Caroline Spurgeon, who highlights the way Shakespeare uses the imagery of clothing to characterize his tragic hero.
+Spurgeon calls attention to how Macbeth is often described as wearing garments that either seem too big or too small for him, as his ambition is too big and his character too small for his new and unrightful role as king.
+After Macbeth is unexpectedly greeted with his new title as Thane of Cawdor as prophesied by the witches, Banquo comments:

+And, at the end, when the tyrant is at bay at Dunsinane, Caithness sees him as a man trying in vain to fasten a large garment on him with too small a belt:

+while Angus sums up what everybody thinks ever since Macbeth's accession to power:

 Like Richard III, but without that character's perversely appealing exuberance, Macbeth wades through blood until his inevitable fall.
 As Kenneth Muir writes, "Macbeth has not a predisposition to murder; he has merely an inordinate ambition that makes murder itself seem to be a lesser evil than failure to achieve the crown."
 Some critics, such as E. E. Stoll, explain this characterisation as a holdover from Senecan or medieval tradition.
 Shakespeare's audience, in this view, expected villains to be wholly bad, and Senecan style, far from prohibiting a villainous protagonist, all but demanded it.